 5.10.
 MSW arisings are monitored by the Waste Management team at WSCC.
-The total MSW arisings figure for 2021/22 is 429,000 tonnes.
+The total MSW arisings figure for 2022/23 is 407,000 tonnes.
 Figure 1 shows the baseline and high growth forecasts that underpinned the WLP, as well as updated forecasts, taking account of actual arisings since adoption of the WLP.
-It shows that MSW arisings have been higher than the baseline figures that underpinned the WLP.
-The updated arisings data suggests that MSW arisings may be 451,000 tonnes in 2031, rather than 445,000 tonnes forecasted in the high growth scenario that underpinned the WLP.
-This represents an increase of 6,000 tonnes, which is not considered significant.
+It shows that MSW arisings have been higher than the baseline figures that underpinned the WLP (403,000 tonnes).
+The updated arisings data suggests that MSW arisings may be 423,000 tonnes in 2031, rather than 445,000 tonnes forecasted in the high growth scenario that underpinned the WLP.
+This represents a reduction of 22,000 tonnes which is not considered significant.